OmDeveloper2003/Swipe-iOS-Assignment/README.md

 # SwiftUI-MVVM-ListView

-This project is a simple example of using SwiftUI with MVVM architecture to list and add products by calling an API.
+This project for Swipe Simple & Billing and Payments is a simple example of using SwiftUI with MVVM architecture to list and add products by calling an API.
+The Product Listing screen displays a searchable, scrollable list of products with images and details (name, type, price, tax), and includes a loading progress bar.

 ## Features